OData/v3ProtocolDocument/OData.markdown

 The entity set of the results of an operation invocation with an entity set path expression can only be established once the entity set of the parameter that begins the entity set path expression is known.

-For example this entity set path expression: "p1/Orders/Customer" can only be evaluted once the entity set of the p1 parameter value is known.
+For example this entity set path expression: "p1/Orders/Customer" can only be evaluated once the entity set of the p1 parameter value is known.

-### 7.4.1.2.
-Common Rules for Binding Operations ###
+#### 10.4.1.2.
+Common Rules for Binding Operations ####

 Actions and functions MAY be bound to an entity or a collection of entities.
 The first parameter of a bound operation is the *binding parameter*.